 Bellemont is an unincorporated community in Coconino County.
 It is located along Interstate 40 about 11 miles west-northwest of Flagstaff.
 Bellemont has small plot sizes and houses a variety of duplexes and single-family homes.
 For transit access, many of the roads do not connect to each other, limiting walkability in the neighborhood.
 From downtown Flagstaff to Bellemont on the I-40, there are few attractions along the corridor.
 It would require at least 2 microtransit vehicles to serve this area to keep wait times at 15-minutes or better.
 The estimated ridership is low, 15-25 people per day, resulting in a high cost per passenger.
-TNC Partnership would be difficult due to the availability of TNCs in this area and high program costs since the average trip cost is \$19.75.
+TNC partnership would be difficult due to the availability of TNCs in this area and high program costs since the average trip cost is \$19.75.
 Therefore, this area is not recommended to be served by an on-demand program.
+However, Coconino County is developing a Bellemont Area Plan, which encourages future dense development in this area.
+Monitoring the development in this area is recommended for future consideration.